hashicorp/terraform-provider-aws/website/docs/r/rds_cluster_activity_stream.html.markdown

 * `resource_arn` - (Required, Forces new resources) The Amazon Resource Name (ARN) of the DB cluster.
 * `mode` - (Required, Forces new resources) Specifies the mode of the database activity stream.
 One of: `sync` , `async` .
 * `kms_key_id` - (Required, Forces new resources) The AWS KMS key identifier used for encrypting messages in the database activity stream.
-* `apply_immediately` - (Optional) Specifies whether or not the database activity stream is to start immediately, or during the next maintenance window.
-Default is `false`.

 ## Attributes Reference